 The lighter Marble colors tend to blend better with any scratches to the tiles.

 If Lighter Marble floor tiles become scratched, the white crystals that form along the scratches will make them less apparent than in Dark Marble tiles.

-Nothing beats the ease of maintenance and the durability of a porcelain ceramic tile countertops.
+Nothing beats the ease of maintenance and the durability of porcelain ceramic tile countertops.
 Porcelain floor tiles are the toughest of all ceramic tile designs, because during the process of making them they are fired at much higher temperatures than other Ceramic tile designs.

 Porcelain tiles are everything you could want in a kitchen counter tile.
 They are highly water and stain resistant, And they'll be no scratching or chipping to these tiles!
 They require no tile sealant, They're low on the maintenance scale, and they're easy to clean.

 Porcelain floor tiles feature all the brilliant colors and glazes of the standard ceramic tile designs.
-There are even Porcelain Tiles that convincingly look like natural stones such as limestone, Marble, Slate, Granite and more, all the way down to the texture.
+There are even Porcelain Tiles that convincingly look of natural stones such as limestone, Marble, Slate, Granite and more, all the way down to the texture.
 And they also offer the larger sized tiles that are perfect for kitchen counter tiles.